Mid-year exams are finally over! I’m sure we all did a collective sigh of relief!

 These are plants that the kids can easily maintain and the terrariums definitely add to the home decor, so everyone’s happy!

 If you’re interested in the types of terrariums available, you can check out Masons Decoration’s DIY terrarium kits.
-If you prefer unique planters to terrariums, you can check this collection out instead.

 Here’s a discount code you can use if you’re making a purchase at Masons Home Decor: simplymommieXMD15